iszczesniak/cpp/categories/index.md

 xvalue conversion.
 The temporary materialization creates a temporary object.

-initialization with a prvalue is : the value of a prvalue is created directly (using direct initialization, based on the arguments of the prvalue) in the destination, without the copy or move initialization.
+Evaluation of a prvalue initializes an object: the value of a prvalue is created directly (using direct initialization, based on the arguments of the prvalue) in the destination (which can be a variable or a temporary), without the copy or move initialization.

 It may seem that introducing the prvalue is like splitting hair.
 Yes, in statement `A a = A();`, expression `A()` is a prvalue, and so its